clickthrow/hugo-winston-theme/exampleSite/content/pages/about.md

 ---
 title: 'About'
 url: "/about/"
-image: images/about.jpg
+image: images/about.png
 ---

 ## Hey there!

 Remind me to fill this out later!
+I'm relying on assistance from viewers like you.